After a Natural Disaster: Parenting Adolescents

-Teenagers are able to see that issues can be looked at with varying opinions, opposed to younger children who see things in absolute, black and white terms.
+Teenagers are able to see issues from many perspectives, in contrast to younger children who see things in absolute, black-and-white terms.
 This allows the teen to question other people's assertions and less likely to accept "fact" as they once did.
 For example, they may partake in debate-like conversations surrounding the disaster when watching news coverage.
 Youth may also develop an opinion on the governments' response to the situation.
 This is not an effort on a teen's part to be "argumentative," but to practice and experiment with this new skill.

 Adolescents will consider other people's perspectives and develop an understanding of how the disaster has made them feel.
 Youth will benefit from engaging in community service followed by an intentional conversation to process their experience.
 Young people report a high sense of personal competence and satisfaction when they are able to help others.
 Recognizing the important work teens accomplish before, after and during a natural disaster is crucial to them defining themselves within the event.